 Building and maintaining awareness of our role and ensuring you know what to do in the event of a power cut is a key challenge for us.
 That’s why we continue to work hard to build a better understanding of who we are and what we do.

-Our winter awareness campaign is underway and we aim to ensure all of our customers know to contact us should they experience a power cut.
-This year we're pulling out all the stops to ensure we get the message out to as many poeple as possible so you'll see our campaign on buses, on trains, on the high street and online.
+Throughout the year we aim to ensure all of our customers know to contact us should they experience a power cut.
+We've pulled out all the stops to ensure we get the message out to as many poeple as possible so you'll see our campaign on buses, on trains, on the high street and online.

 Welsh Speaking Customers